 What is MD Snapshot-Prescribing?

-Now available online in the Analytics tab of the Physician Portal, MD Snapshot-Prescribing is an interactive tool, providing physicians with relevant and timely information about their prescribing practice.
-Customized for each recipient, MD Snapshot-Prescribing contains trend data, easy-to-access resources and more.
+MD Snapshot-Prescribing is an interactive tool, providing physicians with relevant and timely information about their opioid, opioid-naïve, benzodiazepine/z-drug and antibiotic prescribing.

-Where do we get the data for MD Snapshot-Prescribing?
+What is the data source for MD Snapshot-Prescribing?

 MD Snapshot-Prescribing contains patient-level prescribing data and details on how it relates to clinical practice guidelines.

-Alberta Netcare’s Pharmaceutical Information Network (PIN) is the primary data source for MD Snapshot-Prescribing.
+Alberta Netcare/Pharmaceutical Information Network (PIN) is the primary data source for TPP-Alberta and MD Snapshot-Prescribing.
 However, the data we have access to via PIN is limited.
 For example, we do not have access to diagnostic information.

-Reviewing MD Snapshot-Prescribing qualifies for continuing medical education credits:
+Reviewing MD Snapshot-Prescribing qualifies for Continuing Medical Education (CME) credits:

 - Members of the Royal College of Physicians and Surgeons of Canada can claim MOC Section 3 credits.
-Learn more at www.royalcollege.ca
+Learn more at royalcollege.ca.